How To Identify & Avoid Crypto Scams

 There is a near-endless amount of tips when it comes to defending yourself against scammers.
 Plenty of these tips you’ve likely come across when learning about traditional online scam protection.
 Some, however, are specific to the cryptocurrency ecosystem—such as the tips explained below.

-• Bookmark your most visited cryptocurrency websites.
-The more you can get in the habit of navigating the internet using bookmarks, the safer you’ll be.
+- Bookmark your most visited cryptocurrency websites.
+The more you can get into the habit of navigating the internet using bookmarks, the safer you’ll be.
 Try minimising the number of links you click on, especially those in emails, social media platforms, messages, and online forums.

 Read: What Are Private Keys?